 About

-It prevents creation of .DS_Store files.
+Asepsis prevents creation of .DS_Store files.
 It redirects their creation into a special folder.

 Why is .DS_Store a problem?

-Well, it is not really a problem for most Mac users because .DS_Store files are normally hidden in the Finder.
+Well, it is not really a problem for most Mac users because .DS_Store files are normally hidden in Finder.

 But I'm a developer and I run Finder with TotalFinder and I have enabled display of hidden files.
 Also I run a lot of command-line tools via terminal.
 The problem is that sometimes .DS_Store files get into a way.
 I hate when my clean new folders get polluted by those small tiny files holding unimportant garbage.
 I hate when I zip a folder using some unix command and it includes .DS_Store files in the archive.
 I hate when I visit a network volume and that pollutes its content with those nasty files.
 To put it simply I don't want my geeky Windows friends to laugh at me because this makes me look incompetent.